vroger11/badaboom/docs/index.md

 In this work, the focus is to better understand/visualize the events from out of the earth.

-**Note:** this repo serves me as a template to setup tools for python project.
-I am not active on it (except to update the development tools).

 ## Installation

 The following repository use poetry to handle its dependencies, to install badaboom you can type the following: